 In addition to environmental science internships, many students build experience by volunteering in faculty research labs.
 The department of ocean engineering and sciences is an integrated collaboration of environmental scientists, oceanographers, ocean engineers and meteorologists who share a keen interest in preserving, protecting, and enhancing natural resources.
 Current research studies focus on such topics as:

 Students participating in environmental science internships and research have access to high-tech marine and environmental systems laboratories.
 These facilities have instrumentation that can be used for core-boring and sediment analysis, beach surveying, the measurement and analysis of water quality, the processes of fouling by marine organisms and saltwater corrosion and more.

-Through these environmental science internships and studies at locations such as the Indian River Lagoon and Atlantic Ocean, students gain the experience to present a project at the Field Projects Symposium at the end of summer, as well as application of the theories taught in the classroom.
+Through these environmental science internships and studies focused on the Indian River Lagoon and Atlantic Ocean, students gain the experience to present a project at the Field Projects Symposium at the end of summer, as well as application of the theories taught in the classroom.

 Environmental science careers include such jobs as:

-In addition to commencing environmental science careers, graduates of the environmental science program at Florida Tech are prepared to pursue advanced degrees in environmental science and related fields and have gone on to study at graduate schools such as:
+In addition to beginning environmental science careers, graduates of the environmental science program at Florida Tech are prepared to pursue advanced degrees in environmental science and related fields and have gone on to study at graduate schools at Florida Tech and such prestigious universities as:

 With an environmental science degree from Florida Tech, graduates are well-prepared for their career.